c24al2/c24al2/README.md

 ## hi, hey, hello! 😄
-I'm Anya (or Anastasiya, if you prefer to be formal about it), and I'm a *mostly* self-taught scientific programmer/developer, and I adore terrible web design.
+I'm Anya (or Anastasiya, if you prefer to be formal about it); I'm a *mostly* self-taught scientific programmer/developer, and I adore terrible web design.
 I have been called a hive-mind.
 Take that as you will.

 ### some projects I'm currently working on:
 1. A cancer prediction model